albertomh/djereo/docs/src/featurelist.md

 module directly.
 It suggests that you use `from django.conf import settings` instead as this is safer and avoids complications if `override_settings` is used in tests.

+## Third-party packages

+### whitenoise

+[whitenoise](https://whitenoise.readthedocs.io/en/stable/){target=\"_blank"} is included
+as a dependency.
+It is configured to serve static files using Brotli compression and add unique hashes to filenames so that each version can be cached for a long time.

 <!-- markdownlint-disable MD013 line-length -->
 ## <img src="https://simpleicons.org/icons/pytest.svg" width="25" alt="simple test tubes logo"> Tests
 <!-- markdownlint-enable MD013 line-length -->